 Does This Breed Get Along With Other Pets?

-The Dragon Li gets along very well with dogs, maybe more than other felines!
-This cat is known for its hunting abilities, so keep this kitty out of homes with small animals.
+The Dragon Li gets along very well with dogs, maybe more than other felines.
+The breed is famous for its hunting abilities, so keep this kitty out of homes with small animals.

 The Dragon Li is an amazing breed that would make a wonderful addition to an active home.
-This feline is known for its intelligence and requires an owner with time to keep this kitty entertained.
-The Dragon Li is very rare outside of its home country of China, but if you do find one, you will have a loving companion for years to come.
+This feline is known for its intelligence and requires an owner with time to keep them entertained.
+The Dragon Li is very rare outside of the breed’s home country of China, but if you do find one, you will have a loving companion for years to come.